 - all rainforest logging on public land has ceased,

-Prof. A.J.
+Dr A.J.
 Brown AM is Professor of public policy and law in the School of Government and International Relations, Griffith University, where he specialises in public integrity, accountability, governance reform and public trust.

 Dr Martin Taylor has been involved in full-time conservation work for several decades in the USA as conservation scientist with the Center for Biological Diversity, internationally working for the Whale and Dolphin Conservation Society and in Australia, working for the National Parks Association of Queensland, at ARCS and as protected area manager for WWF-Australia from 2006 to 2021.
+Martin is an Adjunct Senior Lecturer in the School of Environment, University of Queensland.

 With partner Mike West, Linda has been involved in conservation since the mid 1970s and has been active in many campaigns: